zakgrin/quran-journey/README.md

-# quran-journey
+# Rihla (journey)

-Journey Method to Memorize Quran
+Journey Method to Memorize Quran, Sunah, and more.

 ## License